paulg44/javascript-project-bundle/README.md

 I definitely had some issues with this project.
 Getting the API running and working was all fine getting one question and the corresponding answers was fairly easy, however.
 I decided to have each question on its own separate page and thats when I ran into issues.
 Mainly having the question and answers corresponding correctly.
 It still has a few bugs to iron out and don't judge me on the UI/UX or CSS on this one.
 It was a lot of JavaScript so I kept the design to a minimum.

 # Takeaways

+## Calculator

+This was a fun little project and not as daunting as I first thought, as soon as I discovered the eval function it was pretty straight forward.
+I tried to make the CSS look 3D, and it's something I could possibly do and come back to, however I'm trying not to spend too much time on crazy stuff unless it really grabs me.
+And this project is mainly about the JavaScript.

+# Takeaways

+I've learned even more about the forEach method and the fact you can bring all buttons in at the same time so so much writing code which is great.
+I managed to make some pretty cool buttons look like they are being pressed when active.
+There's so much you can do with box shadows.